MonderMonder/hello-world/README.md

 # hello-world
-Ah shit, here we go again.
+Ah shit, here we go again. \n
-okay, my name is Monder and I'm a simple dude.
+Okay, my name is Monder and I'm a simple man.